cambridge-ceu/csd3/applications/quarto.md

 Web page <https://quarto.org/>

-An open-source scientific and technical publishing system; the Linux version is able to run a TypeScript, R, Python, or Lua script.
+It is an open-source scientific and technical publishing system; the Linux version is able to run a TypeScript, R, Python, or Lua script.

 ## Installation